 - And Eventually Death

-All I wanted to cover some basics about heart valve disease.
+All I wanted to cover was some basics about heart valve disease.
 Regarding the title, I tried to cover all the basics about the targeted topic.
-Obviously, you need to talk with a specialist before taking any steps if you have the symptoms written in the article.
+You need to talk with a specialist before taking any steps if you have the symptoms written in the article.